I've got game.

 At base, what I truly believe in is community.
 That can be defined as unconditional love for my circle of family, friends, neighbors and those "friends" I haven't met yet.

 I've been home schooled my entire life.
 And I've truly enjoyed it.
 We call it the Gomez Academy.

 While it doesn't necessarily align with what the general population defines as traditional learning, my siblings and I (and the many friends we've met through the home school network), have learned skills many brick & mortar schools often can't teach: the tremendous ability to learn how to research on my own; to be able to learn on my own.; to take full responsibility for my learning and my habits.
 I follow my own syllabus and track my own assignments.
 I've learned how to teach myself if & when needed.

 I know what it's like to bear down on my academics so that I have the time needed to advance my swimming goals.
 I'm a competitive asset on my local high school swim team.

 It's because I have a balanced, independent educational experience that I can join multiple sports teams, while still being active in my church.

-As for time managment – I nailed that down years ago, by learning early on how to juggle academic schedules and swim practice.
+As for time management – I nailed that down years ago by learning early on how to juggle academic schedules and swim practice.
 Simply put, I have the self-discipline that I'll need as I move on to higher education.